The lucky one May 10, 2006

 At that time, the word adoption had no meaning to me, so the days leading up to my sister leaving was not understood by me.
 For years, I would ask where she was and why did she go.
 In those day’s nobody would talk about those things.
 And in my case, it only made me mad and angry.
 My mother remarried, and I was still living with my grandfather and the Morrison’s.
 I guess I became a real behavior problem because I was always in trouble at home and then outside the house as well with everyone.
 My grandfather and I were close but he would never discuss the topic of my sister and what had happened to her.
 By the time I was ten, I was a walking problem to all.

 In the summer of 1959 my grandfather decided to take his last trip to Canada to visit his family .
-At that time he was 70, so he and I went to Margaree Valley, Nova Scotia to visit his sisters and their families.
-There I met his sister Jessie Morrison and his brother Jeptha Ross.
-Jessie is married to Irad Morrison, brother of Will Morrison.
+At that time he was 70, so he and I went to Windsor Nova Scotia to visit his sister Vilda and her husband Delbert Bennett.
+We stayed there a few days then went on to Margaree Valley, Nova Scotia to visit his sister Jessie.
+There I met his sister Jessie Morrison and his brother younger brother Jeptha Ross.
+Jessie is married to Irad Morrison, younger brother of Will Morrison.
 Hiram’s Phillips father had died young and his mother Annie Bell ( MacPhail )second marriage was to Carey Ross of Margaree Valley.
 There I read for the first time, the History of North East Margaree written by John Hart of Margaree.

 I remembered that trip for many years and in the spring of 1969 went there myself.
 I arrived at 2 in the morning in the valley and Margaree center and the only house I could remember was Uncle Albert’s .
 So, I knocked on the door and after a few minutes he answered.
 Of course, the last time he saw me was 10 years prior so he did not have a clue who I was.
 His question was, “What can I do for you at this hour?”.